MeshachAQ/FP20-Financial-Statements-Reporting-And-Analysis-May-2025/README.md

 The business problem facing this company right now is to identify their financial standing as a company and so, we are here to help them make the relevant analysis and report on the business' performance over this period.

 # 2. DEFINING THE GOAL OF THIS DASHBOARD AND PROJECT;
-The goal or objective of this dashboard is to analyse, compare, and report on the business's performance, keeping a keen eye on budget vs actuals, revenue trends and expenses insights.
+The goal or objective of this dashboard is to analyZe, compare, and report on the business's performance, keeping a keen eye on budget vs actuals, revenue trends and expenses insights.
 This Analysis focuses on deriving splendid insights for a SaaS (Software-as-a-Service Company) Financial Performance comparing the Company's respective revenue and expense accounts, budget details and actuals details and trends.

 # 3. WALKING YOU THROUGH KEY VISUALS;
 In this session, I break it down into three different categories.